DCAA COMPLIANT ACCOUNTING SYSTEMS

 Further, you, as a government contractor, cannot simply request a DCAA audit.
 The DCAA will only audit an accounting system at the request or established need of a government entity (like the contracting officer at a government agency).

-OUTSOURCED DCAA ACCOUNTING SERVICES
+OUTSOURCED ACCOUNTING SERVICES

 Setting up QuickBooks® is just the first step; once it is brought into compliance, it must remain in compliance (and this requires the help of experts and monthly procedures and reporting such as job cost reports and indirect rates calculations).
 Unfortunately, government contract job cost accounting differs substantially from the commercial bookkeeping and accounting that a traditional bookkeeper or CPA is familiar with.
-While companies with existing accounting personnel on staff can sometimes be trained to handle the day to day bookkeeping and administrative tasks required, performing the month-end closes, calculating indirect rates, and the other necessary financial reporting required, is best left to our staff.
+While companies with existing accounting personnel on staff can sometimes be trained to handle the day to day bookkeeping and administrative tasks required, performing the month-end closes, calculating indirect rates, job cost reports, and the other required financial reporting is best left to our staff.
 To learn more about our outsourced DCAA bookkeeping & accounting services, click here now, or contact us at any time.

 Top image by rawpixel.com